-The St Hugh’s Alumni Association has been in existence since 1928.
-It is made up of everyone who has matriculated to St Hugh’s, studied at St Hugh’s for a postgraduate degree or diploma, or been a member of the Middle Common Room.
-The Principal and Fellows are also Life Members of the Association.
+The St Hugh’s Alumni Association has been in existence since 1926.
+It is made up of all members of the College, and the Principal and Fellows of the College.

 The St Hugh’s Alumni Association works alongside the Development Office.
-Its aim is to promote continuing contact amongst Senior Members and with College drawing on a shared experience of friendship and scholarly adventure first encountered as students at St Hugh’s.
+Its aim is to promote continuing contact amongst alumni and with College drawing on a shared experience of friendship and scholarly adventure first encountered as students at St Hugh’s.

-The St Hugh’s Alumni Association edits the annual Chronicle recording life in College and news of Senior Members; is involved in the arrangements for the annual Gaudy dinner; and from time-to-time organises Colloquia on topics of particular interest to Senior Members.
-It also runs the Regional Network which enables Senior Members to meet one another in their local area.
+The St Hugh’s Alumni Association helps to produce the annual Chronicle recording life in College and news of alumni; is involved in the arrangements for the annual Gaudy dinner; and from time-to-time organises Colloquia on topics of particular interest to Senior Members.
+It also runs the National Network which enables alumni to meet one another in their local area.
 Other projects have included the St Hugh’s College Register 1886-1959, edited by Ann Soutter with Mary Clapinson, which can be bought from our online shop.
-Its Annual General Meeting is held each year as part of the College garden party.
+Its Annual General Meeting is held each year alongside the Alumni Association Lunch.

 The St Hugh’s Alumni Association Committee

 A small Committee meets regularly to plan these events.
 The Principal appoints the Governing Body Representative on the Committee.
-The current President is Ben Parker, and the Hon Secretary is Veronica Lowe.
-We welcome ideas from Senior Members on useful initiatives the Association might take.
+The current President is Veronica Lowe.
+We welcome ideas from alumni on useful initiatives the Association might take.

-Zena Sorokopud is the national co-ordinator of the Regional Network.
-The aim is to create a vibrant, thriving community of alumni, where Senior Members feel connected to College and each other, wherever they live.
-The Regional Coordinators are:
+Zena Sorokopud is the Alumni Association national coordinator.
+The aim of the network is to create a vibrant, thriving community of alumni who feel connected to College and each other, wherever they live.

-The Fund is administered by the College Student Support Committee and has grown out of the ASM Charitable Trust.
-Originally established 25 years ago to assist Senior Members in financial difficulty, grants have been made to those whose personal circumstances have changed, perhaps after a career break to raise a family or to care for someone in ill health.
+This Fund is administered by the College Student Support Committee and has grown out of the ASM Charitable Trust.
+It was originally established 25 years ago to assist alumnae in financial difficulty, but its remit has developed since then.

-In addition, the Fund also offers grants to assist Senior Members in furthering their studies or developing a new career opportunity.
-Grants are not confined to study at St Hugh’s but are available towards the costs of any academic course.
-In recent years, the Fund has made grants to recent graduates to help with the expense of travel for an internship and the costs of establishing a new career.
+Now grants are made to those whose personal circumstances have changed, perhaps after a career break to raise a family or to care for someone in ill health, and to assist alumnae / alumni in furthering their studies or developing a new career opportunity.
+Study grants are not restricted to studies carried out at St Hugh’s but are available to support the costs of / expenses incurred for any academic course or professional qualification and may be used to cover professional examination fees.
+In recent years, for example, the Fund has made grants to recent graduates to help with the expense of travel for an internship or with the costs of establishing a new career.